DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 echo ""
 ```

-All the following configuration will be done inside this Admin Console.
+The following configuration takes place in this Admin Console.

 ## Create a dedicated odm realm
-This step is not compulsory as you can realize all the following tasks in the default master realm.
+This step is not compulsory as you can perform the following tasks in the default master realm.
-But, in order to avoid to mix all what will be configured with existing configurations, it's preferable to create a dedicated odm realm.
+But to avoid getting mixing up with existing configurations, it is preferable to create a dedicated odm realm.

 1. Create an odm realm

-   In Main page click on **Master**:
+   On the Main page, click **Master**:
-     * Click on **Create Realm** button
+     * Click **Create Realm**
        * Realm Name: *odm*
        * Enabled: On
        * Click **Create**

     ![Create Realm](/images/Keycloak/create_realm.png)

-## Manage roles, groups and users
+## Manage roles, groups, and users

-As you can read in [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#assigning-permissions-using-roles-and-groups), roles and groups have a similar purpose, which is to give users access and permissions to use applications.
-Groups are a collection of users to which you apply roles and attributes.
-Roles define specific applications permissions and access control.
+As explained in [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#assigning-permissions-using-roles-and-groups), roles and groups have a similar purpose, which is to give users access and permissions to use applications.
+Groups are collections of users to which you apply roles and attributes.
+Roles define specific application permissions and access control.
-To manage permissions inside the ODM application, the ID token and access token will contains all roles that will be gather in a property named groups.
+To manage permissions inside the ODM application, the ID token and access token contain all the roles that are gather in a property named groups.
-So, you can create only roles, and provide these roles to a user.
+So, you can only create  roles and provide these roles to a user.
-You can also create groups and realize a mapping between groups and roles.
-This way, adding a user in a group will also provide it the roles mapped to this group.
-This is the way we have choosen here.
+You can also create groups and do a mapping between groups and roles.
+This way, adding a user to a group will grant them the roles mapped to this group.
+This is what we are applying here.

 1. Create a role for ODM administrators.